Easy Blueberry Chia Jam (10 minute Recipe!)

 I hope you are Over the Spoon for this recipe!

-It would mean the world if you could leave a review or a star rating below!
+If you loved this recipe, please leave a review or a star rating below

 Easy Blueberry Chia Jam (ready in 10!)